Smartling/ios-i18n/README.md

 The extended syntax for key is: `KEY##{rule}`.
 Where `KEY` is the original key string, and `rule` is one of plural rules: `zero`, `one`, `two`, `few`, `many`, `other`.

+The `rule` portion of the full key conforms to the [CLDR spec][CLDR] on plural forms.
+The iOS-18n library will load a particular translation following the same rules as defined under CLDR.

 Sample resource files for key string `%d songs found`:

 ##### en.lproj/Localizable.strings